xpack/design-notes/misc/library xpacks.md

 # Library xPacks

-The design targets static libraries, useful for embedded and portable binaries.
+The initial design targeted static libraries, useful for embedded and portable binaries.

 Shared libs are not excluded, but do not seem a priority for now, so they can be considered for the design, but implemented later.

 commands: